richie0866/Rostruct/docs/api-reference/types.md

 # Types

-Some Rostruct functions may return tables to store useful data in a single place.
+Some Rostruct functions may return tables to store data in one place.
 The structures of these tables are documented on this page.

 ---